eko lab glass terrarium fully planted

 Once you’ve gathered your materials, it’s time to start building your closed terrarium.
 Knowing how to build a terrariumstep-by-step will make the process enjoyable and simple.

 1. Layer the Base: Start by adding a layer of stones or LECA at the bottom of your container.
 This ensures proper drainage and prevents water from accumulating in the soil.
-A good rule of thumb is to add about 2-3 cm of stones for a medium to large terrarium. 🌑
+A good rule of thumb is to add about 1-2cm for a small terrarium, or 2-3 cm for a medium to large terrarium. 🌑

 2. Barrier Layer: Add some mesh and/or a layer of dried sphagnum moss to to contain the substrate.
 Soak the sphagnum moss in water and wring it out first.
 This stops your substrate from falling into the drainage later.
 1cm will have it covered.🛡️

-3. Add Activated Charcoal: Place a thin layer of activated charcoal above the rocks.
+3. Add Activated Charcoal: Place a thin layer of activated charcoal above your drainage layer.
 This acts as a filter, keeping the air inside the terrarium fresh by absorbing any excess moisture or gases. 🌿

 4. Soil Layer: Now, add your substrate on top of the charcoal.
-You want the soil to be about 4-5 cm deep, depending on the size of your container.
+You’ll want the soil to be about 2-3cm for a small terrarium with small plants, and up to 4-5 cm deep, if you’re building a larger creation.
 Make sure the soil is evenly spread.
 This layer is where your plants will grow, so it needs to be deep enough to support their roots. 🌱

 5. Planting: Gently place your plants in the soil, arranging them according to size and shape.
 Larger plants should go in the back (or in the centre for a round terrarium), while smaller ones are better suited for the front.
-When placing plants, be sure to leave space between them to allow for growth and airflow. 🌾
+When placing plants, be sure to leave space between them to allow for growth and airflow.
+If you have live moss, place it in to act as a grass. 🌾

 6. Finishing Touches: Add any decorative items to your terrarium to give it a personal touch.
-You can use small pebbles, tiny figurines, shells, or even fairy lights to bring a bit of magic to your mini garden. 🌟
+You can use small pebbles, spider wood or drift wood, tiny figurines, shells, or even fairy lights to bring a bit of magic to your mini garden. 🌟

 7. Watering Your Terrarium: Terrariums are low-maintenance, but they do need some TLC!
 After planting, give your terrarium a light watering, ideally with a spray bottle.
 Avoid soaking the soil.
-In a closed terrarium, the plants will naturally recycle water through evaporation and condensation, so don’t overdo it. 💧
+In a closed terrarium, the plants will naturally recycle water through evaporation and condensation, so don’t overdo it.
+Most closed terrariums will only need watering every few months, if at all.💧

 8. Find the Perfect Spot: Your terrarium will love bright, indirect sunlight, so find a nice spot by a window with filtered light.
 Avoid direct sunlight, as it can heat up your terrarium and stress out the plants.
 Bonus points if you place it under a grow light! ☀️